bukolo79/Smart-Loan-Predictor/README.md

 # 🤖 Smart Loan Predictor (Python + Streamlit)

 ## 🔹 Introduction
-**SmartLoanPredictor** is a Streamlit app designed to predict loan default risk.
+**Smart Loan Predictor** is a Streamlit app designed to predict loan default risk.
 It uses customer behaviour and financial attributes to:
 - Predict loan default (Yes/No)
 - Show default probability via a visual probability plot